Chart Color Schemes

 Oak Park displays a diverse mix of dwelling types, with ownership patterns similar to the broader region

-In Oak Park, as per the latest Census, 56.0% of dwellings were houses with the remaining 44.0% being semi-detached, apartments, or other types.
-This contrasts with Melbourne metro's figures of 62.8% houses and 37.2% other dwellings.
-Home ownership in Oak Park stood at 31.1%, similar to Melbourne metro, with mortgaged properties at 37.0% and rented ones at 31.9%.
-The median monthly mortgage repayment was $2,167, higher than Melbourne metro's $2,000.
-Median weekly rent in Oak Park was $401 compared to Melbourne metro's $381.
+In Oak Park, evaluated at the latest Census, 56.0% of dwellings were houses, with the remaining 44.0% consisting of semi-detached homes, apartments, and other types of dwellings.
+In comparison, Melbourne metro had 62.8% houses and 37.2% other dwellings.
+Home ownership in Oak Park was 31.1%, similar to Melbourne metro's level.
+The rest of the dwellings were either mortgaged (37.0%) or rented (31.9%).
+The median monthly mortgage repayment in Oak Park was $2,167, higher than Melbourne metro's average of $2,000.
+The median weekly rent figure in Oak Park was $401, compared to Melbourne metro's $381.
 Nationally, Oak Park's mortgage repayments were significantly higher than the Australian average of $1,863, while rents exceeded the national figure of $375.

 Frequently Asked Questions - Housing